 About the Journal

 Asian Journal of Religion and Society (AJRS) is a journal published by the Korean Association for the Sociology of Religion.
 The journal was launched in 2012 and is published bi-annually in January and July 20.
-The journal is a candidate for Korea Citation Index (KCI).
+The journal was certified as a Korea Citation Index (KCI) journal in 2020.